This appendix provides an overview of data access methods using indexes and clusters that can enhance or degrade performance.

 If all keys appear in

-Even after you create an index, the optimizer cannot use an access path that uses the index simply because the index exists.
-The optimizer can choose such an access path for a SQL statement only if it contains a construct that makes the access path available.
-To allow the query optimizer the option of using an index access path, ensure that the statement contains a construct that makes such an access path available.
+The optimizer chooses an access path only if it contains a construct that makes the access path available.
+To give the query optimizer the option of using an index access path, ensure that the statement contains a construct that makes such an access path available.

 In some cases, you might want to prevent a SQL statement from using an index access path.
 For example, you know that the index is not very selective and a full table scan would be more efficient.